zecarlos94/pvsio-web/src/client/app/widgets/car/tutorials_jsdoc/Arcade/Arcade.md

     //         numZones: 1
     //     }
     // ],
-    // trackLayout: [
+    trackLayout: [
-    //     // trackLayout4.json File
+        // trackLayout4.json File
-    //     // describing the desired track, which is straight line, followed by curve to left, straight line,
+        // describing the desired track, which is curve to right, with 4 zones (blocks) and with
-    //     // curve to right, straight line and curve to left each with 3 zones (length) and with different
+        // profile "flat".
+This layout allows to render a closed circular track (with 4 curves to right
-    //     // profiles, i.e. "flat" or "up" or "down" allows to define slopes within each zone (default is []).
+        // where a new curve starts after the previous ends)
-    //     // Curvature is the angle of curvature for that topography name.
+        // Curvature is the angle of curvature for that topography name.
 This will be useful to try to use
-    //     // those angles to define different curvatures, instead of generating the same curvature for the
+        // those angles to define different curvatures, instead of generating the same curvature for the same
-    //     // same side
+        // side
-    //     {
+        {
-    //         topography: {
+            topography: {
-    //             name:"right",
+                name:"right",
-    //             curvature: -90
+                curvature: -90
-    //         },
+            },
-    //         profile: "flat",
+            profile: "flat",
-    //         numZones: 4
+            numZones: 4
-    //     }
+        }
-    // ],
+    ],
     // trackLayout: [
     //     // trackLayout5.json File
-    //     // describing the desired track, which is straight line, followed by curve to left, straight line,
+    //     // describing the desired track, which is curve to left, straight line,
-    //     // curve to right, straight line and curve to left each with 3 zones (length) and with different
+    //     // curve to left, straight line, curve to left, straight line, curve to left and straight line,
-    //     // profiles, i.e. "flat" or "up" or "down" allows to define slopes within each zone (default is []).
+    //     // each with 1 zone (block) and with profile "flat".
     //     // Curvature is the angle of curvature for that topography name.
 This will be useful to try to use
-    //     // those angles to define different curvatures, instead of generating the same curvature for the
+    //     // those angles to define different curvatures, instead of generating the same curvature for the same
-    //     // same side
+    //     // side
     //     {
     //         topography: {
     //             name:"left",